Reactive Synthesis of Smart Contract Control Flows: Conclusion

 \section{Conclusion}

 We have described the synthesis of Solidity code from specifications given in \pastTSL equipped with universally quantified parameters.
-Our approach is the first one that facilitates a comprehensive specification of the implicit state machine of a smart contract, including the data flow of the contract's fields and guards on the method's arguments.
+Our approach is the first that facilitates a comprehensive specification of the implicit state machine of a smart contract, including the data flow of the contract's fields and guards on the methods' arguments.
+The algorithm proceeds in two steps: first, we translate the specification to pastTSL.
 While we have shown that \pastTSL realizability without parameters is undecidable in general, solutions can be obtained via a sound reduction to LTL.
-For parameterized specifications, we have developed a representation of the described infinite-state system that enables a Solidity implementation with a moderate overhead in the gas consumption.
-Our tool \tool implements the synthesis toolchain, including an analysis of the state machine regarding potential specification errors.
+In a second step, we split the resulting system into a hierarchical structure of multiple systems, which constitutes a finite representation of a system implementing the original formula and also enables a feasible handling when translated to Solidity.
+Our prototype tool \tool implements the synthesis toolchain, including an analysis of the state machine regarding potential specification errors.

 For future work, we aim to extend our approach to specifications given in \pastTSL with alternating parameter quantifiers.
 There are also several exciting possibilities to combine our work with other synthesis and verification techniques.
-One avenue is to automatically prove necessary assumptions in deductive verification tools~\cite{dharanikota2021celestial}, especially for assumptions that state invariants maintained by method calls (e.g., ``calling \method{close} does not increase the number of votes'').
+One avenue is to automatically prove necessary assumptions in deductive verification tools~\cite{dharanikota2021celestial}, especially for assumptions that state invariants maintained by method calls.
 Another possibility is to synthesize function and predicate implementations in the spirit of~\cite{cispa3674}.
-Finally, we would like to generalize our work to a broader class of programs.
-We have developed this approach specifically for smart contracts but parameterized TSL, past-time synthesis, and our splitting technique should be applicable to other use cases as well.
+Finally, now that we have developed the algorithmic foundations and implemented a first prototype, we aim to conduct a thorough evaluation of our approach in comparison to hand-written (non-formal) approaches.